 Calories Burned Calculator

-What’s unique about the calculator above is that it takes into account your activity level and adds that to your total daily calories.
-Some days you may work out less than others, but you can divide the calories you burned throughout the entire week.
+What’s unique about the calculator above is that it takes into account your activity level and uses that to estimate your total daily calorie needs.
+Your activity can vary day to day, so many people track weekly averages to smooth out fluctuations.

 Weight Loss Calorie Calculator

-Not only can this calculator determine the number of calories you need to eat in order to maintain weight, but it can also determine the calories you need to consume in order to lose weight.
+Not only can this calculator estimate the number of calories you need to eat in order to maintain weight, but it can also estimate the calories you need to consume in order to lose weight.

 Losing Weight

 You can use this calculator to determine a baseline for losing weight.
 When you try to lose weight it’s important to weigh yourself on the same day every week at roughly the same time.
-Your body weight can fluctuate upwards of 3-4 pounds per day, so it’s important to weigh yourself at the same time every week.
+Your body weight can fluctuate by several pounds per day due to water, glycogen, and food volume, so it’s important to weigh yourself consistently.

 The most important phrase to remember when trying to lose weight is this: